How it works

 Infertility is more common than you might think.
 If you've been trying to conceive without success, a fertility health assessment could give you the answers you need.
-Using their many years of expertise, our team of doctors and embryologists have developed treatment packages that make high-quality fertility care more accessible and affordable.

 You are one of a Kind

 You might be a single woman planning for the future, a couple who has been trying without success, or in a same-sex partnership exploring your options.
 Whatever your circumstances, IVF offers real solutions.
-But how easy is it to access??
+But how easy is it to access?

 Knowledge is power.
 If you’re thinking about starting a family or simply exploring your options, a fertility health assessment at your nearest Kind iVF clinic is a great first step.
 Our friendly experts will take the time to understand your needs and give you the information you need to make confident, informed decisions.

-Fertility & maternal age
+Fertility and maternal age

 One of the most common reasons women seek fertility treatment today is because of age.
 Female fertility declines through time, especially after 35, and so, statistically, the chances of requiring more complex treatment may be required.
 To be eligible for Kind iVF, you must begin your treatment medications before your 37th birthday.